Tropical Fukaya Algebras: Quilted disks

-The moduli space of stable quilted disks with interior and boundary markings is a compact cell complex.
-As the interior and boundary markings go to infinity, they bubble off onto either quilted disks or quilted spheres.
-The case of combined boundary and interior markings is a straight-forward generalization of the boundary and interior cases treated separately in \cite{mau:mult}.
+The moduli space of stable quilted disks with interior and boundary markings is homeomorphic to a compact cell complex.
+More precisely, the moduli space is a compact topological space admitting a Thom-Mather stratification into smooth submanifolds with toric singularities.
+As the interior and boundary markings go to infinity, the markings bubble off onto either quilted disks or unquilted disks or spheres.
+The case of combined boundary and interior markings is a straight-forward generalization of Ma'u-Woodward \cite{mau:mult}; see also Bottman-Oblomkov \cite{bottman:marked} where a generalization to markings on arbitrary number of quilting circles is constructed.
+In the case with no interior markings, the moduli spaces are cell complexes called the ``multiplihedra'' introduced by Stasheff \cite{st:ho}. {Moduli space!of quilted disks $\M^\quilt_{\Gamma}$} We denote by